 - Signs of seizures, such as jerking arm and leg motions

 You will be asked about your symptoms and health history.
 A physical exam will be done.

 An MRI scan will be done to look for damage to the brain.

 To confirm PML, your doctor may need:

-- A plasma exchange may be done to remove it from your blood faster.
+- A plasma exchange to quickly remove any medicine that weakens the immune system from the blood

 AIDS Information, Education, Action http://www.aids.org

 Canadian AIDS Society http://www.cdnaids.ca

 Grebenciucova E, Pruitt A. Infections in patients receiving multiple sclerosis disease-modifying therapies.
 Curr Neurol Neurosci Rep. 2017;17(11):88.